Hospice vs. Palliative Care: Key Differences Explained

 Palliative care and hospice care have different funding sources and insurance coverage options.

 Palliative care can be covered by Medicaid, Medicare, or private insurance policies.
-Note that it may vary depending on the types of services the patient receives.

 Hospice care fees are typically covered by Medicare, Medicaid, and private insurance.
 Medicare is the only insurance that includes pharmaceuticals as part of hospice care.